Related insights

 Strada worked closely with state data agencies and higher education executives to identify 10 critical elements that contribute to the capacity of state data systems.

-Education-to-employment data help individuals make informed decisions about college and workforce training.
+The organization’s chief data ecosystem officer says education-to-employment data help individuals make informed decisions about college and workforce training.

-Mentors in Tech recruits tech industry veterans from the region’s robust tech industry to mentor students at the area’s small, affordable, open-access colleges.
-The partnership between Green River and Mentors in Tech, or MinT, is supported in part by a $400,000 grant from Strada’s Employer and Community College Partnership Challenge.
+Mentors in Tech, supported by a Strada grant, recruits veterans from the Seattle region’s robust tech industry to mentor students at the area’s small, affordable, open-access colleges.

 The Building Better Internships report looks at the latest findings from the National Survey of College Internships, a survey developed by the University of Wisconsin-Madison’s Center for Research on College-Workforce Transitions.

-Through the Arizona State-led Work+Collective, more than a dozen institutions are injecting mentorship, career development skills.
+Through the Arizona State-led Work+Collective, more than a dozen institutions are injecting mentorship and career development skills into students’ employment.

 'Colleges and universities, states, and our country can do more to help prepare students for the critical transition from college to the labor market.’